-In Cuba, healthcare is a human right for all citizens.
+In summer 2014, MPH students visited Cuba where healthcare is a human right for all citizens.
 Cuba's health policy emphasizes prevention, primary care, community services, and active participation of citizens.
 These emphases have produced an impressively high ranking on major health indicators, despite economic handicaps.

 Immersion Trip to Cuba - Summer 2013

 “El respeto al derecho ajeno es la paz” translates to respect the rights of others is peace.
 It can be interpreted as we all have different views and ideas, but as long as we respect each other, we can all coexist peacefully.
 This has been the main theme of my immersion trip to Cuba, which has been one of the most amazing experience I've ever embarked on.
 I had the privilege of being hosted by a team of Cuban doctors, who led us through a 3-day obesity workshop and allowed us to visit their polyclinics, hospitals, maternity homes, diabetes clinic and geriatric center.

 Throughout these tours and activities, I was able to learn much about the Cuban way, the culture, history and healthcare.
 It was inspiring to see how despite the economic hardship and limited resources Cuba faces, they made healthcare a right and ensured that the people all have equal access to health services.
 This trip also reminded me that life is filled with opportunities and obstacles, but what defines us is how we seize opportunities and overcome challenges.